-In order for housing to be affordable for multiple income levels and family types, a balance of owner-and renter-occupied units for a variety of incomes should continue to be provided.
-Smaller families and couples may desire alternatives to single-family detached, owner-occupied housing, such as townhomes, flats, cottage housing and apartments above storefronts.
+In order for housing to be affordable for multiple income levels and family types, a balance of ownerand renter-occupied units for a variety of incomes should continue to be provided.
+Smaller families and couples may desire alternatives to singlefamily detached, owner-occupied housing, such as townhomes, flats, and apartments above storefronts.
 Other households may choose to rent to maintain mobility.
 In cases where there may be a trend in renter-occupied single-family homes, the city should monitor housing quality to ensure neighborhood stability.

 Like many other communities, Wyandotte has a growing senior population and other demographic indicators are changing.
 The housing needs of seniors is an important part of the commitment to provide appropriate housing choices for all of its residents.
 Viable housing options should include remaining at home as long as possible and is especially important to residents who want to stay in the neighborhoods they are most familiar with and be near family and friends.
 Retrofitting existing homes to be accessible for seniors desiring to "age in place" could include ramps, wider doorways, and first floor bedrooms and accessible bathrooms.
-Where "aging in place" is not feasible, special facilities, such as senior independent living, assisted living and congregate care is another important housing option to be provided within the community.
-New apartments catering to seniors with elevators and at grade entries should be prioritized.
+Where "aging in place" is not feasible, special facilities, such as senior independent living, assisted living and congregate care is another important housing option to be provided within the community

 - Encourage a variety of housing types in and near downtown and along major corridors.
-Apart from adding to housing choice, increased residential density near downtown helps place more customers within walking distance of downtown shops, restaurants and services.

-- Continue to encourage mixed-use development (upper floor residential) - particularly in downtown.

-- Maintain dialog between major employers

-concerning the housing needs of employees.

-Both the City and employers gain when workers

-live in the community in which they work.
-It is not

-uncommon for major employers and institutions

-to incentivize workers to live in adjacent

-neighborhoods.
-Programs can include down

-payment assistance for home purchases and/or

-loans for necessary housing improvements.
+Apart from adding to housing choice, increased residential density near downtown helps place more customers within walking distance of downtown shops, restaurants and services. - Encourage mixed use development (upper floor residential) particularly in downtown. - Maintain dialog between major employers concerning the housing needs of employees.
+Both the City and employers gain when workers live in the community in which they work.
+It is not uncommon for major employers and institutions to incentivize workers to live in adjacent neighborhoods.
+Programs can include down payment assistance for home purchases and/or loans for necessary housing improvements.